oclif/oclif.github.io/website/blog/2022-01-12-announcing-oclif-v2.md

 title: Announcing oclif v2!
 ---

 Hello and happy new year!
-It is our great pleasure to announce that with the turn of a new year we have finally released oclif v2, which uses the new [@oclif/core](https://github.com/oclif/core) library! 🎉
+It's our great pleasure to announce that we have released oclif v2, which uses the new [@oclif/core](https://github.com/oclif/core) library! 🎉

 oclif v2 includes many changes that improve the experience of both creating and using an oclif CLI.